 The Ombudsman may answer, or seek the answer to, calls concerning transactional, technical, procedural or practical issues with respect to REALTORS® or real estate transactions.
 Our volunteers are here to help.

 Discussion between parties where said parties agree to a decision that is a Win-Win for both sides.

 EPCAR’s Mediator is a trained Mediator and long-time member of the Association.

 For more information on how to start your Mediation process, please contact the EPCAR Office at your convenience.

 Matters regarding dispute over monies like commission or fees are referred to Arbitration.
-Basic questions to consider to help identify an issue of arbitration are – is this a money dispute or is this an arbitratibale matter?
-If the issue is arbitratable, please complete the request forms and submit with the filing fee.
+Basic questions to consider to help identify an issue of arbitration are – is this a money dispute or is this an arbitration matter?
+If the latter, please complete the request forms and submit with the filing fee.
 Please contact the Association Executive for any additional questions.

 Ethics refer to the behaviors of an individual as they relate to the Code of Ethics.
 Only the Articles of the Code can be violated and as such must be cited in a formal complaint.
 Ask the basic question, Is there a possible violation of the Code of Ethics in this situation?
 If so, please proceed by calling the association and completing the complaint package.

 Anyone can file a complaint- a member of the public or a member of the association but only complaints against members of the association can be handled by EPCAR.
 A REALTOR® member of another association must contact that association for assistance.